lucaslcode/dad-digital/README.md

 The musical focus is motet, yet it is nearly impossible to hear while all the layers are in place, and it is, ultimately, also eroded away.

+Additionally, there is a short phrase for each layer of erosion.
+In a sense, it forms a non-linear poem - it is likely that the first line displayed will correspond to a certain amound of erosion, and the following lines will progress backwards as the erosion lessens towards the end.
+However any order is possible - even showing only one line for the whole work.

 ## Background

 This work is a response to upcoming (commencing 2022) redevelopment of the Maison Dieu in Dover, England.
 I was very privileged to be given a behind-the-scenes tour of the ongoing preparatory research and discovery process before the restoration commences, and one aspect that made a particularly lasting impression was the rich layered history that can be found in such an ancient building.